ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 3. Some platforms do not natively support float32 and/or float16.
 In this case a hypothetical getFloat16() would need to use a bigger floating-point type for the return value.
 Note that a hypothetical getFloat16() MUST reject encountered Float32 and Float64 objects.
 See also Appendix C.
 4. Since a CBOR null typically represents the absence of a value, a decoder MUST provide a test-function, like isNull().
 5. Simple values in CBOR and CBOR/c include the ranges 0-23 and 32-255, all but three of which are invalid in CBOR/c-42; however, the capability to refer to boolean values (i.e. `true` and `false`) and `null` as major-type 7 simple values MUST be supported to guarantee interoperability with CBOR tooling generally.
 6. Since CBOR lacks a native-level time object, Section 3.4 of [RFC8949] introduces two variants of time objects using the CBOR tags 0 and 1, neither of which are supported by the CBOR/c-42 data model for historical interoperability reasons.
-To support time encoding stably, EpochTime and/or DateTime MAY be supported as strings at the application level or at the ALDR level.
+To support time encoding stably, it is RECOMMENDED that EpochTime and/or DateTime types in input be force-typed as strings at the application level or at the ALDR level.
 Interoperability with other tooling may be difficult to achieve if support for these APIs is desired, and validating dates at higher layers may introduce new security issues at higher layers.

 (Note that the preceding is a strict subset of the protocol primitives enumerated by CBOR/c.)